microsoft/vscode-docs/docs/languages/typescript.md

 ## Linters

 [Linters](https://en.wikipedia.org/wiki/Lint_%28software%29) provides warnings for suspicious looking code.
-While VS Code does not include a built-in TypeScript linter, TypeScript linter [extensions](/docs/editor/extension-marketplace.md) available in the marketplace.
+While VS Code does not include a built-in TypeScript linter, TypeScript linter [extensions](/docs/editor/extension-marketplace.md) available in the Marketplace.

 [ESLint](https://eslint.org) is a popular linter, which also supports TypeScript.
 The [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) integrates ESLint into VS Code so you can see linting errors right in the editor and even quickly many of fix them with [Quick Fixes](#quick-fixes).
 [The ESLint plugin guide](https://github.com/typescript-eslint/typescript-eslint/blob/main/packages/eslint-plugin/README.md) details how to configure ESLint for your TypeScript projects.